pieces-app/soc-II-policy/LEGAL_POLICY_2025_COUNSEL_VERIFIED.md

 * Open Source Components: All open source dependencies are tracked with version information and known vulnerability status monitoring.
 * Vulnerability Management: Automated scanning and remediation of dependencies with security updates applied in accordance with our change management procedures.
 * Customer Access: SBOM information is available to enterprise customers upon reasonable request for their security assessment purposes, subject to confidentiality restrictions.
+* Subprocessor Changes: We provide thirty (30) days advance written notice of material changes to our subprocessor list, allowing customers to review and object to changes that may affect their data processing requirements.

 Supply Chain Security Measures: